openstack/nova-specs/specs/train/approved/amd-sev-libvirt-support.rst

 incapable of expressing a requirement for *either* AMD SEV hardware *or* Intel MKTME hardware.
-Therefore there would be no way to translate the vendor-agnostic ``hw:mem_encryption=true`` extra spec parameter or image property into an extra spec parameter which would achieve the desired effect.
+Therefore there would be no way to translate the vendor-agnostic ``hw:mem_encryption=true`` extra spec parameter or ``hw_mem_encryption`` image property into an extra spec parameter which would achieve the desired effect.

 Some fundamentally different `approaches to SEV were originally proposed